pipelight/jucenit/README.md

 ]
 ```

-And any more possibilities at [nginx unit](https://github.com/nginx/unit).
+And many more possibilities at [nginx unit](https://github.com/nginx/unit).

 Update the global configuration with your configuration chunks.